ufs-community/UFS_UTILS/README.md

 the documentation.
 It also contains (in the source subdirectory) the ReadTheDocs documentation files.

-The cmake directory contains package find utilities and utilities to run units tests on some supported machines.
+The cmake directory contains CMake package find utilities, and utilities to run units tests on some supported HPC platforms.

 ## References